The 1926 Sesquicentennial half dollars have value as numismatic coins. Keep reading to learn more about these silver commemorative coins.

 In 1926 an international fair was held in Philadelphia to celebrate the 150th anniversary of the Declaration of Independence.
 In order to help fund the fair, Congress issued special edition quarters and half dollars.

-On the front of the coin you can see portraits of Presidents Calvin Coolidge and George Washington.
+On the obverse side of the coin you can see portraits of Presidents Calvin Coolidge and George Washington.
 This was the first time in history that a living president was featured on a US coin.
 On the reverse side of the coin there is an image of the Liberty Bell.

 The US minted the Sesquicentennial half dollar with no mint mark.
 There were no other series issued for this commemorative coin.
 These coins were struck with low-relief dies so many coins have lost a lot of detail.
 For this reason, coins in the higher grades can sell for thousands of dollars.